mainwp/mainwp-child/readme.txt

 == Description ==

+This is the Child plugin for the [MainWP Dashboard] (http://wordpress.org/plugins/mainwp/)

+The MainWP Child plugin is used so the installed blog can be securely managed remotely by your WordPress Network.

 [MainWP](http://mainwp.com) is a self-hosted WordPress management system that allows you to manage an endless amount of WordPress blogs from one dashboard on your server.

-The MainWP Child plugin is used so the installed blog can be securely managed remotely by your Network.

 **Features include:**